-1. Panel's consent required Notes on Section 1 1.
-Calculation of percentage of shares in which App 5.1 a person is interested App 5.1 2.
+1. Pane l's consent required App 5.1 No tes on Section 1 1.
+Calculation of percentage of shares in which a person is interested App 5.1 2.
 Tender offers in competition with other types of offer under the Code App 5.1 2.
-Procedure and clearance App 5.2 3.
-Details of tender offer advertisements Notes on Section 3 App 5.3 Future offers Limit on contents of tender advertisements App 5.4 and circulars App 5.4 4.
-Circulars from the board of the offeree company App 5.4 5.
+Proc edure and clearance App 5.2 3.
+Deta Is of tender offer advertisements App 5.3 No tes on Section 3 1.
+Future offers App 5.4 2.
+Limit on contents of tender advertisements and circulars App 5.4 4.
+Circu lars from the board of the offeree company App 5.4 5. .
 Announcement of the result of a tender offer App 5.4 6.
-Prohibition of further transactions during a tender offer App 5.4
+Prohi bition of further transactions during a tender offer App 5.4